 The best way to enjoy the harbor is through a pre-booked boat ride.
-Another most visited attraction of Hamburg is the Miniatur Wunderland.
-It is a model train dreamland.
+Another of Hamburg’s most visited attractions is the Miniatur Wunderland.
+It’s a model train dreamland.

 If you are traveling with kids, prepare to spend a lot of time.
-With long tracks and more than a thousand trains, this wonderland holds secrets of the world’s railway industry.
+With long tracks and more than a thousand trains, this wonderland holds the world’s railway industry secrets.

 Hamburg is not short of museums.
-From the International Maritime Museum to the Museum of Art and Design, Hamburg is a city for all kinds of adventures.
+From the International Maritime Museum to the Museum of Art and Design, Hamburg is a city for various adventures.

 Check out these best hotels in Hamburg if you plan on staying the night.

 See Related: Best German Gifts